Login or create an account

 Description

-The Arduino Mega can be powered via the or with an .
+The Arduino Mega can be powered via the 6 Foot USB Cable or with an Wall Adapters .
 The Mega2560 differs from all preceding boards in that it does not use the FTDI USB-to-serial driver chip.
 Instead, it features the Atmega8U2 programmed as a USB-to-serial converter.

 Each of the 54 digital pins on the Mega can be used as an input or output, using pinMode(), digitalWrite(), and digitalRead() functions.
 It also has 16 analog inputs, each of which provide 10 bits of resolution (i.e. 1024 different values).